pzawadzk/Advanced-Lane-Lines/README.md

 This step is implemented in the file `lane.py` that defines two classes: `class Line()` and `class Lane(Line)`.
 The class `Line` implements the methods to generate line data points, fit the 2nd order polynomial  and also to calculate line curvature and position with respect to image center (i.e. car center).
 The class `Lane` inherits after left and right `Line` and implements lane detection pipeline.

-To generated lane-line pixels I scan the image in the y-direction using a rectangular window '[y_start:y_end, x_start:x_end]`.
-I update the window position along x-axis every time the window is shifted in y-direction:
+To generated lane-line pixels I scan the image in the y-direction using a rectangular window `[y_start:y_end, x_start:x_end]` and update the window position along x-axis every time the window is shifted in y-direction:
 ```
 class Line():